kavyaselvakumar2007-bit/ProductLens-AI/README.md

 ## 🌟 Overview

 ProductLens AI analyzes customer feedback through a specialized multi-agent system.
-It uses a Planner Agent and Worker Agents to process feedback, prioritizes themes based on user data, and generates product roadmap recommendations.
+It uses a Planner Agent and Specialized Worker Agents to process feedback, prioritizes themes based on user data, and generates product roadmap recommendations.
 The insights are intelligently analyzed using Google Gemini and visualized in a Gradio dashboard.

 ---